Marketplace in Lyon, France

 Situated in the heart of Lyon between the City's two centers (the Presqu'lee and the Part Dieu), the Law School at Université Jean Moulin Lyon-3 is recognized as having one of the best international law programs in Europe.
 Founded in 1875, the Law School's emphasis in humanities has given legal studies a distinctive, interdisciplinary character.
 Over 6,800 students study at the Law School, approximately 4,000 as undergraduates, and 3,000 as postgraduates (with more than 400 Ph.D. students).
 With more than 125 lecturers, the ratio of students to teachers is one of the lowest in Europe.
 With more than 8 research teams, the Law School is a leading research center in the fields of Business Law, Taxation, Securities, Private Law, Public Law, Health Law, Comparative Law, and History of Law and Political Science.
 Many consider the Law School's Institute of Comparative Law, founded in 1920 by Professor Édouard Lambert, to be the birthplace of comparative legal studies.

 Each semester, the Law School runs a dedicated orientation course, including a course on French language and culture and an Introduction to French Law and French Legal Language course, free of charge, for new students.
-All students will be offered weekly French classes during the semester which they are expected to take.
+All students will be enrolled in weekly French classes determined for each student's level of French language capability during the semester which they are expected to take.
 The French language course (FLE) is not awarded credit hours for law school.

 Students interested in studying in Lyon should contact Director of International Programs Dr. Beverly Sizemore to set up an appointment time.
-Students should meet with Dr. Sizemore by mid-October for a spring semester exchange and by mid-March for a fall semester exchange.
+Students should meet with Dr. Sizemore by early October for a spring semester exchange and by mid-March for a fall semester exchange.